 Diversity & Inclusion

 Diversity and inclusion is a tremendously important aspect of student life at Cleveland Clinic Lerner College of Medicine.
 The office of Diversity and Inclusion supports multicultural events to celebrate the richness of our student body.
-Monthly diversity dinners explore cultural heritages through culinary delights and student presentations on various ethnicities, races, religions, lifestyles, gender preferences and more.
+Monthly diversity dinners explore cultural heritages through culinary delights and student presentations on various ethnicities, races, religions, gender identities and more.
 In an informal setting, students learn to be sensitive to the care of patients from diverse backgrounds, celebrate differences and appreciate unique needs to achieve equity in healthcare.

 Please contact our office at 216.444.2414 with any questions.